 BBSRC does not operate quotas for Personal Promotion.
 The costs of the Scheme are justified by the higher outputs expected of individuals who receive promotion.
 However, the Scheme is rigorous and based on clear criteria and indicators that staff will be expected to meet before they can be considered.
 Equally, staff who are promoted to the higher level will be expected to maintain their performance at this level.

-Following the annual PPDR round, your establishment will consider all staff and identify any potential cases for a Personal Promotion.
+Following the annual appraisal and performance development review (APDR) round, your establishment will consider all staff and identify any potential cases for a Personal Promotion.
 Following this, your line manager may discuss the submission of a nomination with you.

 - Knowledge, skills and experience

 If you consider that you meet the criteria for Personal Promotion, you should first seek the support of your line manager in the development of a nomination.
 If they are not supportive, you should seek to discuss prospects with your co-signatory or another more senior member of line management.